dimajix/flowman/docs/spec/relation/jdbcTable.md

 In this case, Flowman will only use the SQL statement for creating the table.
 This gives you full control, but at the same time, completely disables automatic migrations.

-Again, the schema is optional in this case, but it will help [mocking](mock.md) the relation for unittests.
+Again, the schema is optional in this case, but it will help [mock](mock.md) the relation for unit tests.

 ## Fields